Stafngrimr/TOP_library/README.md

 # TOP_library

-A library site/app made in html and js, for The Odin Project.
+A library application for The Odin Project.

-Definitely will be doing a better one afterwards for my own personal site...
+## Making a better one:
+- link books to their isbn and show book cover.
+- save collection locally.